 The FWS program provides part-time jobs for students who have financial need.
-Students will generally work on-campus after class in staff support jobs.
+Students will generally work on-campus after class.
+Students complete an application, contract, and other payroll paperwork.
+Students may not exceed Cost of Attendance with wages and all types of financial assistance.